 extended.
-Introducing another direction for arranging events could, according to the reasoning given earlier, accomplish this feat of a sound quale being at two places at once.
+Introducing another direction for arranging events could, according to the reasoning given earlier, accomplish this feat and allow a sound quale to be at two places at once.

 To recap.
 We hear sounds out there, in our Experience (in our brains).
 The sounds extend in time.
 When our observation point is at the start of the splash the whole splash is present and it continues to be present until the observation point passes the time of the end of the splash.

 Thus there are two reasons for introducing yet another direction for arranging events.
-The first is to provide the freedom necessary to create a listening point (a way of connecting the events at a point ) and the second is to allow the events to always extend into the future no matter where the listening point is positioned in time.
+The first is to provide the freedom necessary to create a listening point (a way of connecting the events at a point ) and the second is to allow the events to always extend into the future as the listening point is moving in time.

 The diagram above gives the impression that the observation/listening point is separate from the quale.
 However the quale is both at the observation point and at the position of the quale out there in Experience (as was described earlier in the section on Qualities.
 Nothing flows into the observation point).

-The splashes clearly extend in time at a single place in Experience so any new direction for arranging events cannot be space-like.
+Sound splashes clearly extend in time at a single place, out there, in Experience so any new direction for arranging events cannot be space-like.
 The new direction would be time-like in the sense that it is not spatial and contains events arranged in time.

 The prominent sound events in Experience extend for about half a second of time.
 Every patch in our Experience has its own time and time extension.
 The observation point brings together all of the patches in Experience.
-The observation point IS those patches connected at a point.
+The observation point IS those patches connected through a point.

 Sequences of gentle sounds that are at different positions are very difficult or even impossible to compare.
 A gentle note on a flute at one place may occur in Experience slightly later or earlier than an objectively simultaneous note on a guitar elsewhere in the room.
 Drum beats and loud sounds provide a reference point from which other musical sounds gain their location in time.